kirillzx/Agent-based-modeling/README.md

 # Agent-based modeling
-This work is devoted to the study of agent-based models.
+This work is devoted to the study of information transfer in social networks.
+We have created a model that allows to simulate the process of information exchange under certain conditions.

 *Telegram: @kirillzx*